White House tries to make Biden's COVID a ''teachable moment'' | Politics

 The president also is taking Paxlovid, an antiviral drug designed to reduce the severity of the disease.

-Jha said Biden's case was being prioritized, meaning it will likely take less than a week for sequencing to determine which variant of the virus Biden contracted.
-Omicron's highly contagious BA.5 sub-strain now makes up more than 65 percent of US cases.
+Jha said Biden's case was being prioritised, meaning it will likely take less than a week for sequencing to determine which variant of the virus Biden contracted.
+Omicron's highly contagious BA.5 sub-strain now makes up more than 65 per cent of US cases.

 Jean-Pierre said first lady Jill Biden was in close contact with the president, but she declined to discuss others who also might have been exposed, citing privacy reasons.

-Biden had traveled to Massachusetts a day earlier to promote efforts to combat climate change and flew on Air Force One with several Democratic leaders, including Massachusetts Sen. Elizabeth Warren.
+Biden had travelled to Massachusetts a day earlier to promote efforts to combat climate change and flew on Air Force One with several Democratic leaders, including Massachusetts Sen. Elizabeth Warren.

 A White House official confirmed that Vice President Kamala Harris was also in close contact with Biden, and Klain said he was too.